azeez1776/SimpleImageProcessing/README.md

 //Fills the canvas with a single solid color.
 Useful when used with layers.
 Can take either separate R, G, and B values as arguments, or a single hex color value. fillColor(fileLocationURL, outputFileToBeSavedTo, value);
 ```
 Where the **fileLocationURL** is the path of the image to be processed, the **outputFileToBeSaveTo** is the directory path for the image to be saved after it's processing, and the **value** is the intensity of the functions doing the image processing.
+For more information you can check [simpro introduction in hashnode.](https://samatarabdi.hashnode.dev/simpro#heading-installation)